bionicreject/Twitch-Bots-Mega-List/README.md

 ### Disclaimer

-Please use these bots responsibly and adhere to Twitch's Terms of Service.
+Please use these this program responsibly and adhere to Twitch's Terms of Service.
 BotBanisher is intended to combat malicious bots, not genuine viewers.

 Join the Fight Against Bots!